 Mexican American Student Services is a service oriented department serving Tucson Unified School District Latino students and monitoring student progress for success.

 The MASSD will assist with the improvement of academic achievement of Latino students and promote cultural sensitivity through our schools and community.
 We provide individualized and specialized learning support, cultural awareness, and community tutoring and mentoring.
 Our department works with schools, exceptional education and other district departments to meet student needs.
 Even though the department's primary focus are Latino students, we serve all students.

-Academic Specialist placed in schools provide direct services during in-class instruction, before and after school tutoring.
+Student Success Specialists placed in schools provide direct services during in-class instruction, before and after school tutoring.

 The following community organizations offer resources to students and families.